Increasing subsequences of random walks: Open Questions

 \section{Open Questions}

 There are many potential extensions of our results.
 Two central open problems are to reduce the gap between the lower and upper bounds in dimension one, and to determine the right order of magnitude in higher dimensions.
+Moreover, our lower bound in \cref{T:LB} is specific to the simple random walks, and our proof does not work for general random walks.

-\begin{question} Let $S:\N\to \R$ be a random walk with zero mean and finite (positive) variance.
+\begin{question} Let $S\colon \N\to \R$ be a random walk with zero mean and finite (positive) variance.
 Is there a constant $a$ such that, with probability $1-o(1)$,

 Does this upper bound hold at least when $S$ is a simple random walk? \end{question}